6 Best Beginner Left Handed Bass Guitars (For All Budgets!)

 Is Active Or Passive Bass Better?

-In a nutshell, you can think of an active bass as being powered, and a passive bass as being…not..powered.
+In a nutshell, you can think of an active bass as being powered, and a passive bass as being…not powered.
 An active bass system is generally run by a 9V battery.

 But which to opt for?
 The best option will depend on your particular situation, so there isn’t a solid answer to this question!

-The main advantage of an active bass is that they will generally offer more options for sculpting your tone.
+The main advantage of an active bass is that it will generally offer more options for sculpting your tone.
 The disadvantage is that if you allow the battery to go flat, your tone will suffer.

 As a beginner, I would personally stick with a passive bass (almost all of the suggestions above are passive), as it keeps things a little simpler for you.
 But since the only real difference is remembering to keep a charged battery, go for it if you think you will benefit!